For All Social Welfare Students

 The API Caucus strives to bring awareness to the social issues faced by the diverse communities represented in the Asian (American) Pacific Islander population.
 These issues include, and are not limited to APIs in mental health, immigration, education, and so forth.
 We hope to foster community coalition building amongst all API students within the three departments of the Luskin School of Public Affairs, and additionally open our caucus to other students of different cultural and ethnic identities.
 We hope that unity amongst API students and allies within Luskin can foster an intersectional community to engage in social transformation happening all around SoCal and across the nation.
 Come learn more about the API community!

-The Social Welfare Black Caucus is a student organization established to serve as a network of support for African American students and all interested students in the Department of Social Welfare located in the School of Public Policy building.
-The Black Caucus will act as a service oriented resource, providing both information and a forum where all students can dialog about social welfare issues as they pertain to the Black community.
+The Luskin Black Caucus is a student organization established to serve as a network of support for Black students in the Social Welfare, Public Policy, and Urban Planning masters programs in the School of Public Policy.
+Luskin Black Caucus will act as a service oriented resource, providing both information and a forum where all students can dialog about issues in social welfare, public policy, and urban planning as they pertain to the Black community.

 The UCLA MSW Christian Caucus holds a commitment to represent Christ through education, community, and service.
 Our aim is to glorify God through our words and actions as a caucus.
 We plan to meet through- out the year for bible study, prayer meetings and social gatherings, as well as present events focused on religion in social work.
 We hope to collaborate with other caucuses, students and faculty.
 People of all religious backgrounds and spiritual walks are welcome.